Adoolover/Adoolover.github.io/majorProject/MajorProject/propsal.md

 # Proposal

-I want to build Top Down racing game
+I want to build a Top Down racing game

 ## Need to have list
-  - 2d grid with different elements
+  - 2d grid with different elements such as grass or track
   - player car with controls
-  - displaying the speed of the car
+  - displaying the speed of the player car
-  - AI racers to race the player
+  - AI racer to race the player

 ## Nice to have list
   - multiple levels